tc39/notes/es7/2016-01/jan-28.md

 AWB: Seems like a value add.

-MM: It would be a value add for an implementation not to support sloppy mode.... but it can't claim to be conformant.
+MM: It would be a value add for an implementation not to support sloppy mode... but it can't claim to be conformant.

 (Discussion of how imortant toString returning source is...)